cpuschma/fedora-luks-tpm/README.md

 If the chip refuses to decrypt — for example, if a PCR register has changed, such as Secure Boot, or if the chip is broken — then a password prompt is offered as a fallback option, or a key file is requested (depending on your setup).

+> [!CAUTION]
-**Important**: Keep your password or your keyfile save, even if the TPM is set up, just as you should keep the BitLocker recovery key in Microsoft Windows.
+> Keep your password or your keyfile save, even if the TPM is set up, just as you should keep the BitLocker recovery key in Microsoft Windows.

 ### What does this script do?
 - If not otherwise defined, find a suitable LUKS partition and TPM device